 “It’s a customer experience second to none,” says Daniel Knight, Gymshark’s brand manager.
 “It bridges the gap between the digital and physical worlds and creates emotional customer experiences that can’t be had online alone.”

 Gymshark is also using Shopify Scripts, which offers merchants the ability to write their own custom code on Shopify Plus’ servers, to customize the checkout and surprise customers with freebies that earn loyalty.

 “Scripts allows us to customize the checkout and offer customers who make a particular purchase a complimentary gift,” Ben says.
 “It’s something that would’ve taken a lot of money and weeks to accomplish on Magento.
 But with Shopify, we can do what we want almost immediately and be confident it’s going to work.”

-Trusting that Shopify Plus can scale no matter how rapidly Gymshark grows helped the company reach £41 million in sales during 2017, generate three million social media followers in 131 countries, and become one of the fastest growing global fitness and apparel brands globally.
+Trusting that Shopify Plus can scale no matter how rapidly Gymshark grows helped the company reach £41 million in sales during 2017, generate 5.1 million social media followers in 131 countries, and become one of the fastest growing global fitness and apparel brands globally.

 “We have the same morals and values as we did when we were a small company,” Ben says.
 “Each of these customers is a human being and deserves to be treated the way I’d wanted to be treated.”